The Lineage of Christ

 Genesis 22:1-19

-This chapter records that when Abraham was an old man, the Lord commanded him to give his son Isaac as a sacrificial offering (2).
-Obediently, Abraham took Isaac to the appointed place, a distant mountain, and laid him upon an altar.
-But before he could plunge a knife into his son's heart, the Lord called out from heaven and ordered him to stop.
+This chapter records that when Abraham was an old man, the Lord required him to fulfill a difficult command.
+He told Abraham to take his son Isaac and sacrifice him on a mountain in the land of Moriah.2 Despite the task he was setting out to perform, Abraham proceeded without any delay.
+He left the very next morning and took Isaac directly to the appointed place, where he laid his son upon an altar.
+But before he could plunge a knife into his son, the Lord called out from heaven and ordered him to stop.
 The Lord in mercy then provided a ram to die instead of Isaac.

 A strong intimation that Abraham's seed would come to die appears in the conversation between Abraham and Isaac as they climbed the mountain.
 Abraham must have been filled with dread of what he must do, but he was not in despair, for God had promised him that He would raise up a great nation from Isaac.
 Therefore, Abraham believed that God would not leave Isaac dead, but would restore him to life.
 When he departed from his servants, he said, "I and the lad will . . . come again to you" (v.
 5).
 The New Testament affirms,